Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/type-explanations.md

 - `.getForestDensity(): float`{: .language-kube-20 #chunk-data-get-forest-density }: Get the chunk's forest density value
 - `.status(): ChunkData$Status`{: .language-kube-20 #chunk-data-status }: Gets the `Status`{:.e} of the chunk data
 - `.generatePartial(...): void`{: .language-kube-20 #chunk-data-generate-partial }: Promotes the chunk data to `PARTIAL`{:.e} from `EMPTY`{:.e} and fills in the temperature, rainfall, and forest values of the chunk.
 Has five parameters, in order they are:
     - `rainfallLayer: LerpFloatLayer`{: .language-kube-20 }: A [`LerpFloatLayer`]({% link kubejs_tfc/1.20.1/bindings/misc.md %}#lerp-float-layer) of the yearly average rainfall at the corners of the chunk.
-Using in climate models to determine the rainfall at a position
+Used in climate models to determine the rainfall at a position
     - `temperatureLayer: LerpFloatLayer`{: .language-kube-20 }: A [`LerpFloatLayer`]({% link kubejs_tfc/1.20.1/bindings/misc.md %}#lerp-float-layer) of the yearly average temperature at the corners of the chunk.
 Used by climate models to determine the average temperature at a position
     - `forestType: ForestType`{: .language-kube-20 }: The forest type of the chunk, may be `none`{:.e}, `sparse`{:.e}, `edge`{:.e}, `normal`{:.e}, or `old_growth`{:.e}
     - `forestWeirdness: float`{: .language-kube-20 }: The forest 'weirdness' of the chunk, {% in_unit %}.
 Used by TFC's forest configured feature